TastSong/CrazyCar/README_en.md

 :clap:  Welcome **Crazy Car** ！

-:loudspeaker: **Crazy Car ** during the development phase, the online database is reset irregularly;The Mater branch is not a release branch and it is recommended to use the [latest Releases](https://github.com/TastSong/CrazyCar/releases/latest) version for local testing
+:loudspeaker: **Crazy Car ** during the development phase, the online database is reset irregularly;The Master branch is not a release branch and it is recommended to use the [latest Releases](https://github.com/TastSong/CrazyCar/releases/latest) version for local testing

 ## Features :point_down: